tokumochikatozudo-cmd/J-Jancok/README.md

 ## Product Feature Modules

-These modules are intentionally small, testable, and reusable from the desktop app:
+These modules are intentionally small, testable, and reusable from the desktop app.

 | Capability | Module | What it adds |
 | --- | --- | --- |